Voting was supposed to be the beginning of the conversation.

 It works, technically.
 It's also expensive, slow, and reserved for officials with the budget.
 A representative voting next week can't afford a poll.

 The civic gap isn't a content problem.
 It's a structural one.
-Three shifts have to happen together.
+Three shifts have to happen together — and Agora is built to make all three.

 A platform where verified officials post the substance of their work — the bills they're voting on, the budgets they're proposing, the questions they want to put to their districts — and where citizens engage through structured participation, not broadcast comment.